-There is no indicator light or message for the passengers seat belt.
-The driver is responsible for the passengers safety and should ensure the passengers buckles the seat belt.
+There is no indicator light or message for the passenger seat belt.
+The driver is responsible of the passenger safety and should ensure the passenger buckles the seat belt.

 Fastening and Adjusting the Seat Belt

 The seat belt is equipped with a slide locking tab.